 As an alternative to a clinic or salon, there are also microdermabrasion creams and scrubs that you can apply yourself.
 These contain the same crystals you'd find in professional treatment, but many cut out the use of the specialized tool.

 You use your hands to rub the products into your face, neck or arms, pushing the crystals against your skin so that they grab and remove the dead cells of the stratum corneum.
 Some of these creams also contain nutrients and moisturizers -- you remove the dead skin and effectively hydrate the new skin in the same step.

 The home treatments cost in the range of $50 to $80 per jar.
-For more information on microdermabrasion and related topics, check out the links on the next page.
+For more information on microdermabrasion and related topics, check out the links below.

 More Great Links

 - "Microdermabrasion," American Society for Aesthetic Plastic Surgery.

 - "Wrinkles Be Gone!
 Skin Treatment Choices," WebMD.

 - "Microepidermabrasion, An Adjunct to Medical Skin Care," by Edward H. Szachowicz, PhD.
 Otolaryngologic Clinics of North America, Volume 35, Number 1, February 2002 pp 135-151.

 - University of Missouri Health Care – Skin Care Services